BanBuDu0/Simple-KV/README.md

 ## RUN

 + cargo run --manifest-path Cargo.toml --bin server
-+ cargo run --manifest-path Cargo.toml --bin client
++ cargo run --manifest-path Cargo.toml --bin client 34431

+## mind

+Use ```agree_chs: HashMap<i64, Receiver<Proposal>>``` to save the client -> Proposal Receiver.
+When a Proposal is Applied, the Receiver will receive the Proposal, and notify the blocked grpc request.